newaeonweb/generator-angm/README.md

 * "angular-touch"
 * "angular-sanitize"

 All of these can be updated with `bower update` as new versions of AngularJS are released.
+Always on first install the generator will use the last stable version of all libraries.

 ## Testing